KJHECU/teamtbcA2/readme.txt

 In Summary:
 - Download and Install Corona SDK simulator
-- Download and Installed SB Browser for SQL lite
+- Download and Install SB Browser for SQL lite
 - Download and Install Desktop GITHUB

 // Opening and Running source code